 Disconnect the Speaker

 Your first step is to disconnect the speakers.
-First disconnect your battery and shut off the infotainment system to avoid accidental shocks.
+First, disconnect your battery and shut off the infotainment system to avoid accidental shocks.
 You need to remove the speaker from the dock and gain access to the wiring underneath.
-Now the next part is to identify the relevant connections.

 The next part is quite simple.
 Connect the LFE (low frequency effects) jack to the output port of the subwoofer.
 It might be labeled “subwoofer” or “sub out”.
-This is for subwoofers only and is usually the only RCA port, which makes it easy to identify.
-Skip to the last paragraph of step 3 if you have successfully connected your subwoofer.
+This label is for subwoofers only and is usually the only RCA port, which makes it easy to identify.

 Enclose the Subwoofer